This post contains a detailed guide for creating a mean reversion trading strategy.

 So do some initial tests and see if your idea has any merit.
 Don’t get too attached to a strategy that is not showing positive signs.

-If your system passes some initial testing, you can begin to take it more seriously and add components that will help it morph into a stronger model.
+If your mean reverting strategy passes initial testing, you can begin to take it more seriously and add components that will help it morph into a stronger model.

 Position sizing is one of those crucial components to a trading system and there are different options available.